Posted in Poems

 Why do I write?

-To allow an audience to experience my art
+To allow audiences to experience my art

-To allow an audience to criticize my art
+To allow audiences to criticize my art

 Why do I write?

-To find my story
+To discover my story

-To aid others find their story
+To aid others in finding their story

 Why do I write?